Speedygeek/ZendeskApi_v2/README.md

 Remote Authentication
 --------------
 As an added bonus you can also generate a link to log a user in.
-Make sure you have "Token Access" enabled at Settings -> Channels -> Api.
+Make sure you have "Token Access" enabled at Settings -> Channels -> Api. *Note if you are ussing Single Sign On the token would be in Admin -> Settings -> Security -> Single Sign-On.

 ```C#
 	var loginUrl = api.GetLoginUrl("Name", "Email", "Your Auth Token", "optional forward to url");